hariharansr2004/Java-Cheat-Sheet/README.md

 - No, we cannot declare a static variable inside a static method because static variables belong to the class, not a method.

 ### Can We Declare an Instance Variable Inside a Static Method in Java?
-- No, instance variables should not be used with a static method since they need belongs to object.
+- No, instance variables should not be declared inside a static method because instance variables are belongs to object.

 ### Can we mark a local variable as static?
 - No, we cannot mark a local variable with a static because local variables exist only within a method and are destroyed once the method executed.